itinstructor/MoonPhase/README.md

 Python CLI and Tkinter GUI programs to calculate moon phases and other moon data.

-Uses the Python [ephem](https://pypi.org/project/ephem/) library
+Uses the Python [ephem](https://pypi.org/project/ephem/) library.

 Batch files are included to use [Nuitka](https://pypi.org/project/Nuitka/) to convert the Python .py program to a Windows exe using GCC.

 ## Requirements

 - pip install ephem
 - pip install geopy
 - pip install tkcalendar

 ## Version History

+- (05-24-24) Tkinter add Double Click on Calendar to show moon phase
-- (10-20-23) V2 CLI Moon phase descriptions work
+- (10-20-23) CLI Moon phase descriptions work
-- (07-10-23) V2 Refactor to OOP.
+- (07-10-23) Refactor to OOP.
 Move all ephem moon logic into moon_class.py
-- (07-08-23) V1 Initial commit of CLI and GUI
+- (07-08-23) Initial commit of CLI and GUI

 ### License